History of botany: Twentieth century

 20th century science grew out of the solid foundations laid by the breadth of vision and detailed experimental observations of the 19th century.
-A vastly increased research force was now rapidly extending the horizons of botanical knowledge at all levels of plant organization from molecules to global plant ecology.
+A vastly increased research force was now rapidly extending the horizons of botanical knowledge at all levels of plant organisation from molecules to global plant ecology.
 There was now an awareness of the unity of biological structure and function at the cellular and biochemical levels of organisation.
-Botanical advance was closely associated with advances in physics and chemistry with the greatest advances in the 20th century mainly relating to the penetration of molecular organization.
+Botanical advance was closely associated with advances in physics and chemistry with the greatest advances in the 20th century mainly relating to the penetration of molecular organisation.
 However, at the level of plant communities it would take until mid century to consolidate work on ecology and population genetics.

-By 1910 experiments using labelled isotopes were being used to elucidate plant biochemical pathways, to open the line of research leading to gene technology.
-On a more practical level research funding was now becoming available from agriculture and industry.
+By 1910, experiments using labelled isotopes were being used to elucidate plant biochemical pathways, to open the line of research leading to gene technology.
+On a more practical level, research funding was now becoming available from agriculture and industry.

 Molecules

-In 1903 Chlorophylls a and b were separated by thin layer chromatography then, through the 1920s and 1930s, biochemists, notably Hans Krebs (1900–1981) and Carl (1896–1984) and Gerty Cori (1896–1957) began tracing out the central metabolic pathways of life.
-Between the 1930s and 1950s it was determined that ATP, located in mitochondria, was the source of cellular chemical energy and the constituent reactions of photosynthesis were progressively revealed.
-Then, in 1944 DNA was extracted for the first time.
-Along with these revelations there was the discovery of plant hormones or "growth substances", notably auxins, (1934) gibberellins (1934) and cytokinins (1964) and the effects of photoperiodism, the control of plant processes, especially flowering, by the relative lengths of day and night.
+In 1903, chlorophylls a and b were separated by thin layer chromatography then, through the 1920s and 1930s, biochemists, notably Hans Krebs (1900–1981) and Carl (1896–1984) and Gerty Cori (1896–1957) began tracing out the central metabolic pathways of life.
+Between the 1930s and 1950s, it was determined that ATP, located in mitochondria, was the source of cellular chemical energy and the constituent reactions of photosynthesis were progressively revealed.
+Then, in 1944, DNA was extracted for the first time.
+Along with these revelations, there was the discovery of plant hormones or "growth substances", notably auxins, (1934) gibberellins (1934) and cytokinins (1964) and the effects of photoperiodism, the control of plant processes, especially flowering, by the relative lengths of day and night.

 Following the establishment of Mendel's laws, the gene-chromosome theory of heredity was confirmed by the work of August Weismann who identified chromosomes as the hereditary material.
 Also, in observing the halving of the chromosome number in germ cells he anticipated work to follow on the details of meiosis, the complex process of redistribution of hereditary material that occurs in the germ cells.
-In the 1920s and 1930s population genetics combined the theory of evolution with Mendelian genetics to produce the modern synthesis.
-By the mid-1960s the molecular basis of metabolism and reproduction was firmly established through the new discipline of molecular biology.
+In the 1920s and 1930s, population genetics combined the theory of evolution with Mendelian genetics to produce the modern synthesis.
+By the mid-1960s, the molecular basis of metabolism and reproduction was firmly established through the new discipline of molecular biology.
 Genetic engineering, the insertion of genes into a host cell for cloning, began in the 1970s with the invention of recombinant DNA techniques and its commercial applications applied to agricultural crops followed in the 1990s.
 There was now the potential to identify organisms by molecular "fingerprinting" and to estimate the times in the past when critical evolutionary changes had occurred through the use of "molecular clocks".